ginaxtran/A3-Incaceration/README.md

 # African Americans have been racially stereotyped for incarceration.
 # It has been an agreement to both African Americans and Caucasians, in which African Americans were treated worse than Causcasians.
+# In my the charts I have created and varibles I have selected will show how racially disciminated African Americans are, although, they have less incarcerations.

 # ------ 5 variables----